CtrlK

 Workflow Clarity

-The Problem → Skill Mapping table provides clear diagnostic workflows, and the priority ordering is helpful.
-However, there are no explicit validation checkpoints or feedback loops for multi-step processes like bundle optimization or profiling — steps are listed but lack 'verify before proceeding' gates.
+The Problem → Skill Mapping table provides clear diagnostic workflows with sequenced steps (measure → analyze → fix).
+However, there are no explicit validation checkpoints or feedback loops for any of the optimization processes.
+For performance optimization (which can involve destructive changes like bundle configuration), verification steps are missing.

 2 / 3